frelon/suse-elemental/docs/ignition-integration.md

 `/ignition/config.ign` path.
 This can be achieved by adding an extra block device, such as a USB stick, to the machine, or by installing a system including a partition with a filesystem labeled as `IGNITION`.

+More specific details of the SUSE Linux Micro's Ignition can be found in the [downstream repository](https://src.opensuse.org/SLFO-pool/ignition#readme).

 ### Specific non supported Ignition features

 There are some Ignition non supported features in Elemental based systems.